 To accomplish the aims of understanding the influence that protein length has on the structure and immunogenicity, we will continue to study synthetic and recombinant mucin peptides.
 Polypeptides of up to 60 amino acids (e.g. three tandem repeats of mucin) can be prepared by automated solid-phase protein synthesizers.
 However, the product yield decreases substantially with increasing length.
-Therefore, synthetic peptides of more than two or three tandem repeats are not cost effective.
-Recombinant bacterial clones are a more
+Therefore, synthetic peptides of more than

-Figure 13.
-Models for the arrangement of the oligosaccharide side chains of human breast milk mucin along the core protein.
+Figure 14.
+Possible models for the arrangement of the oligosaccharide side chains of human breast milk mucin along the core protein.
 (A) This model shows a uniformly thin coating of the core protein masking tumor-specific protein epitopes.
-(B) This model shows the exposed core protein that may contain non-tumor-specific epitopes, and tumorspecific epitopes masked by the normal glycosylation of this molecule.
+(B) This model shows the exposed core protein that may contain non-tumor-specific epitopes, and tumor-specific epitopes masked by the normal glycosylation of this molecule.

-effective approach to producing polypeptides containing more tandem repeats.
-A previously subcloned a human mucin gene fragment consisting of seven tandem repeats in an E. coli expression system (21), but the protein product was subject to rapid degradation.
+two or three tandem repeats are not cost effective.
+Recombinant bacterial clones are a more effective approach to producing polypeptides containing more tandem repeats.
+A human mucin gene fragment consisting of seven tandem repeats in an E. coli expression system (21), but the protein product was subject to rapid degradation.
 We therefore decided to design a synthetic version of the mucin tandem repeat expressly for good protein production in E. coli.
 Furthermore, this recombinant gene will be designed for expression by fowlpox viruses.
 These viruses are capable of initiating infection of mammalian cells, but the infection is not productive, i.e., the virus does not replicate.
 Thus, fowlpox viruses have the potential of providing safe vaccines by producing antigens intracellularly (facilitating antigen presentation) when the inserted gene is designed to be expressed prior to replication.

-In conclusion, the work in this Career Development Award is proceeding on schedule with regard to the specific aims of this grant.
+In conclusion, the work on this grant is proceeding on schedule with regard to the specific aims of this grant.
 In the following years of this grant, the design and construction of additional mucin immunogens, both synthetic and recombinant proteins, will be pursued.
 This will further define structural features of tumor-specific mucin to better understand the immunogenicity of this molecule for use in the adoptive immunotherapy of breast and other adenocarcinomas and as potential vaccines against this disease.
-We look forward to the remaining years of this work to further our understanding of the structureimmunogenicity relationships of tumor-specific mucin immunogens for design of immunotherapies and vaccines against adenocarcinomas.
+We look forward to the remaining years of this work to further our understanding of the structure-immunogenicity relationships of tumor-specific mucin immunogens for design of immunotherapies and vaccines against adenocarcinomas.